 They discovered that the women with polycystic ovary syndrome had significantly lower levels of selenium.
 In both groups, they found a correlation between low selenium and increased LH (luteinizing hormone) and testosterone.
-Note that increased LH and testosterone a big component of the overall hormone imbalance that leads to symptoms of PCOS.
+Note that increased LH and testosterone is a big component of the overall hormone imbalance that leads to symptoms of PCOS.

 The authors of the study said that insufficient selenium "may play a role in the pathogenesis of PCOS related with hyperandrogenism [excessive male hormones]".